Christopher Bullock (civil servant): Family

-On 18 April 1917, he married Barbara May Lupton at the main Unitarian church of West London, Essex Church, The Mall, Kensington.
-Sir Christopher and Lady Bullock had two sons, Richard Henry Watson Bullock CB and Edward Anthony Watson Bullock, both of whom entered public service, in the Home Civil Service and the Foreign and Commonwealth Office respectively.
+Sir Christopher and Lady Bullock had two sons, Richard Henry Watson Bullock CB (1920–1998) and Edward Anthony Watson Bullock (1926–2015), both of whom entered public service, in the Home Civil Service and the Foreign and Commonwealth Office respectively.
+Edward's son, Hugh Jonathan Watson Bullock, was appointed Commmander of the Royal Victorian Order (CVO) in The King's 2025 New Year Honours.